Package 'mirai'

 Value

-Logical TRUE if ‘x’ is of class ‘mirai’, FALSE otherwise.
+Logical TRUE if ‘x’ is of class ‘mirai’ or ‘mirai_map’ respectively, FALSE otherwise.

 Examples